wcaune/Notes_on_M3MBP/Install_cmake_on_macOS.md

-# [macOS] Install CMake
+# [macOS 14.5] Install CMake 3.29.6

 Instructions on how to install the CMake tool on macOS.
+This md is originally from Frederico Martins.

 ## Uninstall